duyamn/EECS-3221-W24/markdown/allLectureNotes.md

   - modify page-fault service routine to include page replacement
 - use modify (dirty) bit to reduce the overhead of page transfers
   - only modified pages are written to disk
-  - unmodified pages have no need ot be written back to backing store since it wouldn't make a differnce
+  - unmodified pages have no need to be written back to backing store since it wouldn't make a differnce
-- page replacement completes separation b/w logicla mem and phys mem
+- page replacement completes separation b/w logical mem and phys mem
   - large virt mem can be provided on a smaller phys mem

 ![Alt text](../images/image-247.png)